 For a list of common wildlife sightings, see our checklist - download PDF.

-Arctic Photography Adventure
+Arctic Photography Workshop

 "A fabulous stay.
 The tundra and its critters were remarkable.
 The aurora breathtaking and the hospitality warm and inviting.
 After visiting the Arctic multiple times in the past 30 years, this was a highlight. "